50 years of SIYSS

 The history of Stockholm International Youth Science Seminar dates as far back as 1976.
-The first SIYSS, organized by The Swedish Federation of Young Scientists with help from the Nobel Foundation, was inspired by the United States’ Science Service.
-The participants were seven foreign students from the United States, former West Germany and Atlantic college.
-This first program was a great success, combining exposure to Swedish science and the Nobel Prize Award Ceremonies with an intense and exciting social program.
+The first SIYSS, organized by The Swedish Federation of Young Scientists with help from the Nobel Foundation.
+At the time, seven young scientists were invited to Sweden to talk about their research in front of an audience of Swedish high school students.
+Furthermore, their stay included a fully packed social program which combined exposure to Swedish science and innovation, Swedish culture and the Nobel Prize Award ceremonies.

+Since then, subsequent editions have iterated on this initial blueprint, and hundreds of participants and tens of thousands of students have attended SIYSS.
 For the 10th SIYSS in 1985, more nationalities than ever participated in the week-long seminar.
-Since then, the program has been held with up to 30 participants, averaging 24 participants in the past few years.
+Since then, the program has included up to 30 participants, averaging 24 participants in the past few years.
 Apart from introducing participants to Swedish culture, science and research, the program brings together youths from all over the world with similar interests and aims to promote international understanding and friendship.

 2016